 At the stadium it was indeed crowded.
 Everyone wanted to get one last game in the Arizona sunshine with their team before heading back to colder parts of the country.
 We had quite the parade line of wheelchairs and walkers moving through the crowd.
 Our caregivers from both the Surprise and Goodyear assisted living homes did a wonderful job of keeping everyone together.

 A special thank you to the Goodyear Ballpark for providing a couple extra wheelchairs and volunteers to push them.
 Some of our residents can walk well on their own, but it was a long way to the seats.
 Plus the wheelchairs helped keep everyone together.
+You have to work to enjoy activities for seniors that love sports in assisted living.

 We arrived at our seats to find the Scorpion players already in place and ready to meet us.
 The wonderful young men paired off with each of our residents to watch the game and learn about each other.
 The football players could not have been more perfect gentlemen as they talked about life, football and their families and school.
 They also listened attentively as the residents talked to kids about all the experiences the residents had in their own lives.